meetuparchive/learn-rust/class1.md

 }
 ```

-Since the number of variants are fixed, rust is able to do exhaustiveness checks
+Since the number of variants are fixed, Rust is able to do exhaustiveness checks
-when pattern matching over their values.
-We'll take about this later.
+at compile time when pattern matching over their values.
+We'll take about pattern matching
+in just a bit.

 ---

 ### Behavior

-So how do we do anything interesting with data in Rust?
+So how do we make data do anything interesting in Rust?
 The answer is `Traits`.
 Rust's
-behavioral surface area is decorated in a number of traits which define the capability of a type
+behavioral surface area is decorated in a number of traits which define the capability of types
 .
-Capability is defined as an implementation of that behavior for given type.
-This implementations are referred to as 'impls`
+Capability is defined as an implementation of that behavior `Trait` for given type.
+These implementations are formally referred to as 'impls`
 To use these implementations in code evidence must be in scope.

 Traits are everywhere in Rust.
-If you write a hello world program in Rust, you've interacted with traits
-without knowing it.
+If you write a hello world program in Rust, you've already interacted with traits, perhaps without knowing it.

 ```rust
 println!("hello {}", "world");
 ```

 So what's going on here? `println!` is a rust macro that takes a str slice literal that contains a pattern and a variable set of arguments.
-Rust doesn't have variable arguments but macros can enable that anyway.
-More importantly is the structure of the pattern str.
+Rust doesn't have variable arguments but macros, a more advanced topic, can enable that anyway.

+More importantly here is the structure of the pattern str. `println` supports a number of different directives which determine how a piece of data is rendered.

-`{}` is a pattern that indicates, the value to substitute _must_ implement the [Display](https://doc.rust-lang.org/std/fmt/trait.Display.html) trait.
+`{}` is a pattern that indicates that the value to substitute _must_ implement the [Display](https://doc.rust-lang.org/std/fmt/trait.Display.html) trait.
 It just so happens that the str slice primitive type has already implemented that.

-`{:?}` is a pattern that indicates, the value to substitute _must_ implement the [Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html) trait.
+`{:?}` is a pattern that indicates that the value to substitute _must_ implement the [Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html) trait.
 It just so happens that the str slice primitive type has already implemented that as well.

 But what about your own types?
-If you make an attempt to do so your program will likely not compile.
+If you make an attempt to replace the str slice with your own times your program will likely not compile, and the compile will tell you exactly why.

 ```rust
 /// the trait `std::fmt::Display` is not implemented for `Person`